 You acknowledge we are intellectual property and general commercial lawyers qualified to provide advice on intellectual property and business law matters.
 For advice on other legal or non-legal matters, such as financial or tax, you should consult other professionals, such as tax lawyers or accountants, as appropriate.

-The firm takes complaints very seriously and abides by the complaints procedure that can be provided to you on request.
-In brief, upon receipt of your complaint we will acknowledge it within 5 working days, and provide a copy of our complaints policy to explain how it will be handled.
-We may invite you in for a meeting so you may voice your concerns directly.
-If our initial review and response does not lead to a satisfactory resolution of the problem then there is an opportunity to refer your complaint to Ruth Gladwin, an independent solicitor.
+Any complaint should be directed to Shireen Smith in the first instance, together with full details.
+We take complaints very seriously and will provide a copy of our complaints procedure to you on request.
+Where possible, we will attempt to resolve your complaint between ourselves.
+We will acknowledge a complaint within five working days and explain how it will be handled.
+We may invite you to a meeting so you may voice your concerns directly.
+If our initial review and response does not lead to a satisfactory resolution of the problem then we shall refer your complaint to Ruth Gladwin, an independent solicitor.

-You have the right to raise your complaint with The Legal Ombudsman (LeO) who can be contacted as follows: PO Box 6806, Wolverhampton, WV1 9WJ, Tel: 0300 5550333, Web: www.legalombudsman.org.uk.
-Please note that there are time limits for submission of a complaint to LeO.
-LeO will accept a complaint made within 6 years of the act or omission giving rise to the complaint, or within 3 years of you being reasonably aware of the complaint, this time limit being applicable after 6th October 2010.
-Where the act or omission took place prior to 6th October 2010, the complaint must be raised with LeO within 3 years of when you should have been reasonably aware of the complaint.
-In addition you must raise the complaint within 6 months of the final response under our internal complaints procedure.
+You have the right to raise your complaint with The Legal Ombudsman (LeO) once you have exhausted our internal complaints procedure.
+The LeO can be contacted at PO Box 6806, Wolverhampton, WV1 9WJ (phone 0300 5550333, www.legalombudsman.org.uk).
+The LeO will accept a complaint made within six years of the act or omission giving rise to the complaint, or within three years of you becoming aware of it.
+You must raise the complaint within six months of our final response under our internal complaints procedure.

 Where you have purchased a service from us, and fail to provide us with instructions in order to progress the work despite our communications requesting the same, then we shall be entitled to treat our obligations as discharged, and close your file without further notice.
 In such an event, you will not be due a refund of any fees paid, which we will retain as compensation for our work in maintaining your file, bringing team members up to date with your matter, and chasing you for information or instructions.
 Should you wish to reactivate the work later, then there will be an additional charge to do so.

-English law shall apply to the construction and interpretation of our contract with you and the English courts shall have exclusive jurisdiction to resolve any disputes arising under it.
-It is not intended that any terms of our engagement with you shall be enforceable by a third party, whether under the Contracts (Rights of Third Parties) Act 1999 or otherwise.
+This agreement shall be governed by English law and the English courts shall have exclusive jurisdiction to resolve any disputes arising under it.
+It is not intended that our terms of engagement with you shall be enforceable by a third party under the Contracts (Rights of Third Parties) Act 1999 or otherwise.

-By engaging our services you are deemed to accept our terms of business even if you do not sign them, unless you tell us otherwise within 7 days of instructing us by cancelling your order.
-Such cancellations will not be effective if you have waived this right by asking us in writing to begin work on your matter immediately.
+By engaging our services, you accept our Terms, even if you do not sign them.
 If you are acting on behalf of a company or partnership, you warrant that you are authorised to contract on behalf of that company or partnership.
 Furthermore, if you are acting on behalf of a newly formed limited company you agree to be personally responsible for our reasonable charges and costs in connection with instructions made on behalf of the company, and will confirm your personal liability to us in writing on request.